jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

     	(Add some Haunted Mines Skulls to camera location)
     > adec UnderworldBossRootsCreatePersistent
     	(Add Haunted Mines's boss root animation to camera location)
+    > addeffectcamera NecromancerRaiseSkeletonCreationPersistent 10
+    	(Spawn 10 Xul's Sekelton to camera location)
+    > adec NecromancerRaiseSkeletonCreationPersistent 10 6
+    	(Spawn 10 Xul's Sekelton to camera location with the effect owner of Player 6)
 <a name="cmd-addeffectcamera-uiAvailability"></a>

 #### 🖼 UI Availability: